DannieBGoode/opensx70/_tutorials/openSX70-Arduino-for-dummies.md

 The second book is about software for the Arduino.
 It is ["Arduino Programming Notebook"](http://playground.arduino.cc/uploads/Main/arduino_notebook_v1-1.pdf) by Brian W. Evans.
 It is the same concept, very simple and hands-on.

-It is also important to note, that there are many companies like [Sparkfun] and [Adafruit] have all their amazing design as open hardware, so you can not only download the schematic PDF but the EagleCAD files that you can open and edit and modify.
+It is also important to note, that there are many companies like [Sparkfun](https://www.sparkfun.com/) and [Adafruit](https://www.adafruit.com/) (and probably many more) that have all their amazing design as open hardware, so you can not only download the schematic PDF but the [EagleCAD](https://www.autodesk.com/products/eagle/free-download) files that you can open and edit and modify.
 I have used this for the FTDI only, the arduino part I did from scratch, although there were probably a few examples that I could have used.
 For the uDongle I had to do it from the datasheet of the [Dallas Semiconductor DS2408](https://datasheets.maximintegrated.com/en/ds/DS2408.pdf) chip, and that is indeed the final source of amazing and free information: the datasheets of the electronic parts.
 Some seem a bit daunting, but, if you stick to what you actually need and prescind of all the rest you will be fine.
 Mostly I use them for the "reference designs" examples or whatever they call them.
 This is an example, and although maybe is not exactly what you need, it is close enough and easy to adapt.

-Speaking of electronic components, since I have no idea of what I do, it is hard for me to find the "right" component.
-So many times I end up buying a few different ones, and then test the better suited.
+Speaking of electronic components (since I have mostly no idea of what I do) it is hard for me to find the "right" component.
+So many times I end up buying a few different ones, and then testing the better suited.
+I usually get my components from [Farnell](https://www.farnell.com/) or [RS Components](https://uk.rs-online.com/web/), although I find myself lately buying some of the components in [EBAY](https://www.ebay.com/).

 I guess there are two very important things regarding electronic components: first you want something "current" in the sense that you don't want to use a component that is a)obsolete and thus b)expensive and hard to find.
 Second I guess that you want to choose the cheaper component, sometimes the components have stricter tolerances or whatnot and that makes them more expensive.
 I really don't care much about that right now.
 Some chips like the FT232RL are quite expensive, and, what is really troublesome there are a counterfeit chips that don't work!

 Also, when you want to have your stuff professionally manufacture, like I do with [SeeedStudio Fusion](https://www.seeedstudio.com/fusion.html) and their PCBA (PCB assembly service) you want to use the parts that they either already have (they have a list called [OPL](https://www.seeedstudio.com/opl.html) or that they can get).
 This service is so amazing that you just upload the gerber files (those are like the PDF files of the printed circuit boards world) and what is called the BOM (Bill of Materials), you pay them and (hopefully) in less than a month you have your circuits: Amazing!